ideag/tinyratings/readme.txt

 == Screenshots ==

-1. SoulButtons in action on Twenty Seventeen theme
+1. tinyRatings in action on Twenty Seventeen theme
-2. Shortcode builder
+2. tinyRatings in action on Twenty Seventeen theme
-3. Settings page
+3. tinyRatings Settings page

 == Changelog ==